centrifugal/centrifuge-csharp/README.md

 // Connect to server (non-blocking) client.Connect();

-// Wait for connection
+// Use client methods - they automatically wait for connection var result = await client.RpcAsync("method", data);
-await client.ReadyAsync();

-// ... use the client ...

 // DisposeAsync is called automatically at the end of the 'await using' block
 // It waits for disconnect to complete before releasing resources